Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Rotating Text/README.md

 - 🎨 **Pure HTML & CSS Only** – No JavaScript required
 - 📱 **Fully Responsive Design** – Auto-adjusts font sizes for mobile and tablet
 - 📦 **Simple & Lightweight** – Fast loading and beginner-friendly
-- Smooth rotating text animation
-- Built with pure HTML and CSS (no JavaScript needed)
-- Fully responsive design
-- Easy to customize with your own text

 ## 🚀 How to Run